-Essentially, this policy will cover employees/applicants whose duties require the operation of large vehicles or heavy equipment, specialized vehicles, or the road testing of such vehicles.
-Employees who have questions or concerns regarding a "safety-sensitive" designation of their position may discuss the issue with their supervisor or contact the DER for further information.
+Essentially, this policy will cover all bus operators, mechanics, dispatchers, and supervisory personnel of those individuals, who can be expected to fall under these regulations.
+In addition, this policy will cover employees of outside service providers who perform work for Fresno Area Express and are considered safety-sensitive.
+Employees who have questions or concerns regarding a safety-sensitive designation of their position may discuss the issue with their supervisor or contact the DER for further information.

-Testing for alcohol may occur any period in which the covered employee is: (1) performing safety-sensitive duties; (2) just before the employee is to perform safety-sensitive duties; or (3) just after the employee has stopped performing such functions.
+Testing for alcohol may occur any period in which the covered individual is: (1) performing safety-sensitive duties; (2) just before the employee is to perform safety-sensitive duties; or (3) just after the employee has stopped performing such functions.
 Performing a safety-sensitive duty includes any period where the employee is actually performing, ready to perform, or immediately available to perform such duties.
-Testing for drugs may occur at any time that the safety-sensitive employee is at work irrespective of actually performing a safety sensitive task.
+Testing for drugs may occur at any time the safety-sensitive employee is at work, irrespective of actually performing a safety-sensitive duty.
 Employees will be paid the applicable rate of pay during the entire period of time that they are participating in the testing process.

 Individuals who are identified as falling under the provisions of this policy are required to participate as a condition of employment.
-Employees who are unsure if they are covered by this regulation or have questions regarding the application of this policy are encouraged to contact the DER designated in this document.
+Employees who are unsure if they are covered by this policy or have questions regarding the application of this policy are encouraged to contact the DER designated in this document.